Colonization of Mars: Mining the asteroid belts from Mars

-Since Mars is much closer to the asteroid belt than Earth is, it would take less Delta-v to get to the Asteroid belt and return minerals to Mars.
-One hypothesis is that the Moons of Mars (Phobos and Deimos) are actually Asteroid captures from the Asteroid belt.
-16 Psyche in the main belt could have over $10,000 Quadrillion Dollars worth of minerals.
-NASA is planning a mission for October 10, 2023 for the Psyche orbiter to launch and get to the asteroid by August 2029 to study.
-511 Davida could have $27 quadrillion Dollars worth of minerals and resources.
+Since Mars is much closer to the asteroid belt than Earth, it would take less Delta-v to get to the Asteroid belt and return minerals to Mars.
+One hypothesis is that the Moons of Mars (Phobos and Deimos) are actually asteroid captures from the Asteroid belt.

+16 Psyche in the main belt could have over 10,000 quadrillion dollars' worth of minerals.
+On October 13, 2023, NASA launched the Psyche orbiter, which is set to reach the asteroid by August 2029.

+511 Davida could have $27 quadrillion worth of minerals and resources.
 Using the moon Phobos to launch spacecraft is energetically favorable and a useful location from which to dispatch missions to main belt asteroids.

 Mining the asteroid belt from Mars and its moons could help in the colonization of Mars.

-Possible locations for settlements
+Possible settlement locations

 Poles

 It has been proposed to set up a first base at a Martian pole, which would allow access to water.